Nokia and Kyndryl expand global network and edge computing alliance

 About Kyndryl

-Kyndryl (NYSE: KD) is the world’s largest IT infrastructure services provider serving thousands of enterprise customers in more than 60 countries.
+Kyndryl KD is the world's largest IT infrastructure services provider serving thousands of enterprise customers in more than 60 countries.
 The Company designs, builds, manages and modernizes the complex, mission-critical information systems that the world depends on every day.
 For more information, visit www.kyndryl.com

 # # #